navasmdc/MaterialDesignLibrary/README.md

 ## How to use

+If you want use this library, you only have to download MaterialDesign folder and add it to your project.

+####Eclipse

-If you want use this library, you only have to download MaterialDesign project, import it into your workspace and add the project as a library in your android project settings.
+Import project into your workspace and add the project as a library in your android project settings.

+####Android Studio

+Create folder called `libraries` in your project root .
+Copy `MaterialDesign` folder inside `libraries` folder.
+Select `File > Import Module` and select `libraries/MaterialDesign` folder.
+Rename module if nesesary, deafult module name is same as directory `:MaterialDesign` click *Finish* and wait for build to finish.

+####Notice

 Some components have custom attributes, if you want use them, you must add this line in your xml file in the first component: